Link building is essential to outrank your competition.

 There are hundreds of examples on how you can do this, below are 9 I personally like;

-Simply reach out to people who you’ve built a relationship with before to tell them about your news piece….
-Or in other words Part 1 + Part 2 = LINKS.
+Simply reach out to people who you’ve built a relationship with before to tell them about your news piece.
+Or, in other words Part A + Part B = LINKS .

 The important part is really getting a “good enough story” that makes sense for the publication to talk about.

-Asking a journalist you met yesterday to publish something about how awesome your business is…..
-Is not going to go well.
+Asking a journalist you met yesterday to publish something about how awesome your business is, well, not going to go well.
 (Even though many industry rookies will try to sell you this as Link Building 101.
 Trust me, it’ll do nothing but waste your time.)

-As we’re all aware approaching a webmaster and asking to “post a great piece of content” out of the goodness of your heart is a powerful link building strategy….
-At-least it used to be.
+As we’re all aware approaching a webmaster and asking to “post a great piece of content” out of the goodness of your heart is a powerful link building strategy.
+At least it used to be.
 I mean, what could go wrong?!